 When children enter elementary school, they are full of curiosity about the world around them.
 They want to know how things work, where things come from, what various words mean, and why people and animals in stories act the way they do.
 As they begin to recognize words and listen to stories with others at school, their curiosity builds, as does their knowledge.

 Some children entering kindergarten have begun to learn to read; others have not.
 The early elementary years are the prime time for children to make strides in reading, no matter what their level upon entering school.
 If they learn to sound out words accurately in the first few years of school, while building vocabulary, knowledge, and understanding, then reading in itself should not pose a problem for them later; but, if they enter third or fourth grade without knowing how to read confidently, it will be difficult for them to handle the schoolwork.
 They may need intensive remedial help with basic skills while other students are studying literature and other subjects.
 For this reason, it is essential that they learn to read confidently and fluently early.
-Therefore the K–2 maps include a pacing guide of milestone instructional goals.
+Therefore the curriculum for grades K–2 includes a pacing guide of milestone instructional goals.
 This guide was written by Louisa Moats, a reading expert who was on the team that wrote the CCSS reading standards.
-Louisa has paced the reading foundation standards logically across the unit maps.
+Louisa has paced the reading foundation standards logically across the units in the Wheatley Porftfolio.
 Concepts of print, phonological awareness, and text-reading fluency are all addressed in a developmental progression that interacts with and influences each other.

 In the initial years of elementary school, children also discover new worlds of literature.
 Immersed in stories, sounds, and letters, they make connections between what they hear and what they read.
 Starting in Kindergarten, children listen to a wide variety of excellent literary and nonfiction texts: stories, poems, songs, fables, myths, legends, biographies, and books on historical and scientific subjects.
 They hear literature read aloud to them daily, and they act out select stories.
 Through the diverse use of texts, topics are introduced and reintroduced in greater depth deliberately across the grades.
 The arts are integrated into the units; for example, students look at a collage by Henri Matisse in a unit on animals and listen to Sergei Prokofiev’s Peter and the Wolf in a unit on tales passed down from generation to generation.
 Certain units (such as “The Wild West” in Grade 2) are organized around geographical and historical topics, allowing students to compare descriptions of events and characters.
 In their dramatic readings, students build expressiveness while experimenting with different voices.
 Thus, they start to grasp the rhythms, forms, and themes of literary language and build knowledge and vocabulary throughout the content areas.
 Every day, they are immersed in sounds, stories, and ideas, and the teacher leads them in lively discussions and activities.